 - Gather grass clippings, leaves and brush to create a home compost system.

-- The rich hummus produced can be used for the lawn and garden.
+- The rich compost produced can be used for the lawn and garden.

 - Compost adds nutrients to plants, retains soil moisture and offers a natural alternative to chemicals.

 - Download our easy-to-use Compost at Home Guide.

 - Watch a pre-recorded webinar on how to start composting at home.